Volunteering your professional expertise with Women on Wings is:

 Why might you share your professional skills pro bono as a Women on Wings expert?

-Here are eight reasons that we have seen are most common for those professionals who volunteer or have volunteered over the past 16 years:
+Here are eight reasons that we have seen are most common for those professionals who have volunteered with Women on Wings:

 Our experts tell us time and again how much they learn from working with Indian social entrepreneurs.
 Not that she was not a good listener before becoming a Women on Wings expert, but HR and leadership professional Esther Goethart (picture 5th from left) shared that she has experienced deep listening from the social entrepreneurs and she has seen that this skill is very important to start a relationship from an equal point.
 Read how more experts benefit professionally from working with Indian social enterprises in this study.